9 Healthy Snacks You Can Prep in 5 Minutes or Less

 Apple or celery with nut butter

-Fruits, vegetables and nuts make standout snacks on their own—just imagine what combining them could do.
-Most produce is packed with tons of valuable minerals and vitamins, and nuts and nut butters offer energy-boosting proteins and healthy fats.
+Most produce is packed with valuable minerals and vitamins, and nuts and nut butters offer energy-boosting proteins and healthy fats.
 For an energizing snack in seconds, slice up an apple and pair it with a spoonful of cashew butter.
-Or make like a little kid after school, and have peanut-butter-stuffed celery stalks.
+Or make like a kid after school and have peanut-butter-stuffed celery stalks.
 When scanning the store shelves for the perfect nut blend, choose a container without added sugars and other additives.

 Edamame

-Skip the chips and instead nuke this crisp, protein-packed snack.
-Place three-quarters of a cup of edamame in a bowl, add a splash of water and microwave for 3 to 5 minutes.
-Drain the water, sprinkle with a bit of salt and get to snacking.
-These bite-sized nibbles are full of fiber and protein, so they'll keep your belly full and energy levels up.
+Skip the chips and instead microwave a batch of this crisp, protein-packed snack.
+Place three-quarters of a cup of edamame in a bowl, add a splash of water, and microwave for 3 to 5 minutes.
+Drain the water, sprinkle with a bit of salt, and enjoy.
+These nibbles are full of fiber and protein so they'll keep your belly full and energy levels up.

 More On